dosisod/skull/docs/c-integration.md

 Now, to compile these files together:

 ```
-$ skull hello.sk -- hello.c
+$ skull hello.sk -- hello.c -no-pie
 $ ./hello
-hello from hello.c!
+hello, world!
 ```

-Everything after `--` is passed as arguments to `cc`, in this case, `hello.c`.
+Everything after `--` is passed as arguments to `cc`, in this case, `hello.c` and `-no-pie`.

+The `-no-pie` option is required we are compiling code with string literals.

 Skull can also compile `.o` and `.so` files, but you will need to compile them yourself: